sarthirkjoshi/interview-preparation/hooks/useContext.md

 # useContext

 - First 2 steps are the same in context API and useContent.
 Only the consumption part is different.
+- useReducer + useContext - used for global state management

 # Step 1 - Create Context